0x7d7b/flask-oauth2-validation/README.md

     pass
 ```

-To access the token from within your method you can access it via the ```OAuth2Decorator``` object like:
+To use the token from within your method you can access it via the ```OAuth2Decorator``` object like:

 ```python
 @oauth2.requires_token()